POND-Portland/bylaws/README.md

 The intent of this measure is to ensure the Server Owner compliance with the bylaws.

 ### Voting
-Should at least two Moderators identify that the Server Owner has not discharged their responsibility according to the bylaws and the structure of the resolution, they may create a DM channel with all Moderators but the Server Owner hold a Supermajority vote on a motion of no confidence.
+Should at least two Moderators identify that the Server Owner has not discharged their responsibility according to the bylaws and the structure of the resolution, they may create a DM channel with all Moderators but the Server Owner to hold a Supermajority vote on a motion of no confidence.

 ### Execution
 1. If the vote passes all Moderators will remove their Moderator role as a message to the server that there is no longer confidence in the server leadership.